Ptarmigan Spruce Grouse Stew Recipe

 I cooked this ptarmigan stew recipe on our propane hotplate.
 It was just too hot here a couple of weeks ago to build a fire in our stove.

-However, this is a perfect recipe to simmer away in a cast iron dutch oven on a woodstove.
+However, this is a perfect recipe to simmer away in a cast-iron Dutch oven on a woodstove.
 Then serve it with this easy homemade dinner rolls recipe for a hearty meal.

 Related: How to Butcher a Chicken at Home